wilsonmar/oss-perf/README.md

 A. **Eliminate errors** in program coding source by **automatic generation of programming code**
     based on specs.
    Although various attempts at generating UI code have not taken hold due to complexity, generation of APIs is less complex of an undertaking.

 B. **Test immediately** in the dev. lifecycle through automatic **generation** of test automation scripts and API mock scripts.

-   Making changes easy, fast, and safe enables changes more frequently and more correct -- more agile.
+   Making changes easy, fast, and safe enables fix-fast which makes systems more "correct" than monolithic design.

 C. **Automatic alerts** of slow execution speeds during automated functional testing discovered automatically by **machine learning** robots rather than tedious manual examination of logs.